 5. Sami

 The port of Sami, located east of the island, is the second-largest town after the capital of Argostoli.
-Add to that its vibrant energy and central location to numerous attractions such as Antisamos Beach, Melissani and Drogarati Caves and easy access to Ithaca, making it an ideal place to stay in Kefalonia.
+Sami’s vibrant energy and central location to numerous attractions such as Antisamos Beach, Melissani and Ithaca make it an ideal place to stay in Kefalonia.
 The town is also home to remains of ancient structures such as the Acropolis of Sami.

 Relax at one of the harbour’s many restaurants, cafes and bars while observing the sun disappear behind Kefalonia’s notorious mountainous landscape.